 If I had known what the future held for me I’m quite certain I would have been scared to death.
-A valuable lesson I’ve learned along the way is to be obedient to God TODAY, and let Him take care of the tomorrows.
+A valuable lesson I’ve learned along the way is to be obedient to God today, and let Him take care of the tomorrows.
 It doesn’t mean we don’t plan or prepare, it’s just that sometimes our focus is on our circumstances instead of on the One who is in control of our circumstances.
-I don’t want to ramble, but it’s such a large subject~~I’ll try to get to the point.
-Eldon and I were born on the same day.
+Here’s my point: Eldon and I were born on the same day.
 Each from humble circumstances with seemingly not much to offer this world, but God has chosen to use us as we walk in obedience to Him.
 I was just a young mom when God convicted me that my answer of “I can’t” had become a sin in my life.
 My insecurities had led me to believe that God couldn’t use me.
 It took the Holy Spirit speaking to my heart to reveal truth:

 “ The ONE who calls you is faithful, and HE will do it.”

 Often in the Bible God uses the unlikely to accomplish His purpose.
 Look at the types of people He chose: shepherds, teenagers, strangers, fearful followers and even enemies of the gospel–like Saul.
 Who am I to say “no” to the One who created me and gave me life eternal?
 My awareness of eternity has become more vivid, and my goals and dreams have become more focused on living a life that counts.
 We all are frail, fallen people, but our God is great and can accomplish more through us than we could ever hope or dream.